Maritime Accident Attorneys in New York City

 Mitchell Proner is joining forces with the Italian consumer association Codacons and another American law firm to file a class-action lawsuit against Costa Cruise Lines, the company that operates the Costa Concordia cruise ship.

-Mitchell Proner, who is leading the class-action lawsuit against the operators of the Costa Concordia cruise ship, appeared on Italian television (Rai 2) on Tuesday, January 24th.
+Mitchell Proner, who is leading the personal injury class-action lawsuit against the operators of the Costa Concordia cruise ship, appeared on Italian television (Rai 2) on Tuesday, January 24th.

 From private yachts to offshore oil rigs, any seafaring vehicle or off-land piece of property is subject to the codes and regulations of maritime law.